This website is best viewed using Chrome, Firefox, or Microsoft Edge

 Veteran Burial Benefits

 When a death in the family happens, all too often, survivors find themselves ill-prepared to cope with the recent loss.
-Decisions have to be made, and if eligible, paperwork must be submitted to ensure VA benefits are received on the veteran’s behalf.
+Decisions have to be made, and paperwork must be submitted to ensure Department of Veterans Affairs burial and memorial benefits are received on an eligible veteran’s behalf.

-If you think you might qualify for veterans’ death benefits, a DAV national service officer (NSO) can help you and your family at no charge or obligation.
-They are experienced with helping to ease the burden when a death in the family occurs.
+As difficult as this subject can be, discussing and making preparations for death ahead of time is recommended.
+If you think you or your loved one may qualify for veteran burial benefits, a DAV national service officer (NSO) can help at no charge or obligation.
+They are experienced with helping people understand the burial and memorial process and can help ease the burden after a death in the family.

-To find your local DAV office, visit dav.org/veterans/find-your-local-office.
+To find your local DAV office, visit benefitsquestions.org.

 Burial and plot allowance for a service-connected death

-Certain benefits are available to cover burial expenses for any veteran who died as a direct result of a service-connected disability, or those veterans whose service-connected ailment was found by the Department of Veterans Affairs to be a contributing cause to the veteran’s death.
+Certain benefits are available to cover burial expenses for any veteran who died as a direct result of a service-connected disability or for those veterans whose service-connected ailment was found by the VA to be a contributing cause to the veteran’s death.
 Benefits may also extend to some dependents and survivors.

 Burial and plot allowance for a non-service-connected death

-If the veteran died on or after Oct.
-1, 2019, the VA may pay toward burial and funeral expenses if hospitalized by VA at time of death, or towards burial and funeral expenses if not hospitalized by VA at time of death, and for a plot if not buried in a national cemetery.
-Amounts paid may adjust year to year as VA now uses the Consumer Price Index for modifications, which began in fiscal year 2013.
+The VA may pay toward burial and funeral expenses if the veteran was hospitalized by the VA at time of death, toward burial and funeral expenses if there weren’t hospitalized by the VA at time of death, and for a plot if not buried in a national cemetery.
+Amounts paid may be adjusted year to year, as the VA has used the Consumer Price Index for modifications since fiscal year 2013.

 Applying for a pre-need burial determination

-Veterans can apply for a pre-need determination on their eligibility to be buried in a VA national cemetery prior to passing, making the burial planning process easier for family members.
+Before the veteran dies, they can apply for a pre-need determination on their eligibility to be buried in one of the 155 VA national cemeteries across the country.
+However, this doesn’t include burial requests at Arlington National Cemetery.
+Those are covered below.
+A pre-need determination can make the burial planning process easier for family members.

 How to schedule a national cemetery burial